 Claudine Columbres is a partner in the Firm's Commercial Litigation Practice, with a wide range of experience in complex business disputes, securities litigation, merger litigation and bankruptcy-related litigation.

-Claudine's work has spanned a broad range of industries including financial services, foodservice distribution, energy, oil and gas.
-She has worked with clients including JPMorgan Chase & Co., US Foods, Hess Corporation, the Votorantim Group, and Major League Baseball.
+Claudine's work has spanned a broad range of industries including financial services, food service distribution, energy, and oil & gas.
+She has worked with clients including Anthem, Inc., JPMorgan Chase & Co., Hess Corporation, the Votorantim Group and Major League Baseball.

 Represented Fibria Celulose, a Brazilian pulp and paper company, in a federal securities class action alleging violations arising from foreign exchange derivative pricing practices.

-Defended Hess Corporation against numerous putative shareholder class action lawsuits filed in state and federal courts in Nevada and Colorado, challenging Hess' acquisition of American Oil and Gas.
-We consolidated the cases in the United States District Court for the District of Colorado and then negotiated a disclosures-only settlement that resolved all the cases, and Hess' acquisition of American Oil and Gas closed without any changes to the merger's terms or price.
+Defended Hess Corporation against numerous putative shareholder class action lawsuits filed in state and federal courts in Nevada and Colorado, challenging Hess' acquisition of American Oil & Gas.
+We consolidated the cases in the District of Colorado and then negotiated a disclosures-only settlement that resolved all the cases, and Hess' acquisition of American Oil & Gas closed without any changes to the merger's terms or price.

 "Targeting Retail Discrimination with Parens Patriae," 36 Colum.
 J.L. & Soc.
 Probs.
 203, 2003

 Listed in the Euromoney's Women in Business Law Guide for Litigation, 2020